CyberFlameGO/svnpython/Doc/library/math.rst

    Signaling *NaN*\s raise an exception.
 The exception type still depends on the platform and libm implementation.
 It's usually :exc:`ValueError` for *EDOM* and :exc:`OverflowError` for errno *ERANGE*.

-   .. versionchanged:: 2.6
-      In earlier versions of Python the outcome of an operation with NaN as input depended on platform and libm implementation.

 .. seealso::